Growing Cherry Of The Rio Grande In Phoenix Arizona

 Overview

-Cherry of the rio grande can be grown in Phoenix but has some difficulty with the summer heat and sun.
-It appears to also be sensitive to soil salts, and therefore should be fertilized carefully.
+Cherry of the rio grande (eugenia involucrata) can be grown in Phoenix but has difficulty with the summer heat, sun, and alkaline soil.
+It appears to also be sensitive to soil salts, and therefore should not be fertilized.
 It is evergreen and handles the coldest weather that the Phoenix winter can produce without problems.
-It grows continuously during warm weather.
+It grows continuously but slowly during warm weather.
 The most attractive thing about cherry of the rio grande is that its fruit tastes very much like real cherries.
-Real cherries cannot be grown in Phoenix because there is not enough winter chill for them here.
-Both in appearance and cultural requirements cherry of the rio grande seems very similar to its relative the cattley guava.

 Heat Tolerance and Sun Exposure